Michael Aagaard wrote that the best way to write a call to action is to complete this phrase:

 If only there was…

-The other night, Lance and I were halfway through our usual 5:30pm glass o’ vino when he mentioned he’d heard about this book with all these incredible reviews.
+The other night, and friend and I were halfway through a glass o’ vino when he mentioned he’d heard about this book with all these incredible reviews.
 He’d only just said, “It’s called Proof of Heaven”… and I was sold.
 Turns out 2 million other people were sold, too…

 Who doesn’t want proof of Heaven?